Pod-Point/form-components/README.md

 git clone git@github.com:Pod-Point/form-components.git
 ```

-Install the PHP dependencies*:
+Install the PHP dependencies:

 ```bash
 cd form-components
 composer install
 ```

-## Laravel
+## Laravel installation

 More commonly, you'll want to import these components for use in Laravel applications (or other frameworks that use Blade).

-Using Composer, first you need to add the repository to your `composer.json`:
+To install it using Composer, first you need to add the repository to your `composer.json`:

 ```javascript
 "repositories": [